 There are generally two types of attendees at graduation: friends and family of the graduates, and those who are actually graduating.
 If you’re looking for dates and times for either Fall or Spring graduation, or directions or hotel accommodation recommendations we have provided some general information for you.
 More specific information for graduates–how to apply for graduation, order regalia and other supplies, etc.–is available on My.Bushnell

-Both the May and December commencement ceremonies are held on the Bushnell campus in the Morse Center.
+Both the May and December commencement ceremonies are traditionally held on the Bushnell campus in the Morse Center.
 If you are unfamiliar with Eugene or the Bushnell campus, check out our driving directions and campus map.

 Hotel and Restaurant Recommendations

 For those that might be traveling from out of town, please visit our hotel and restaurant recommendations page.
 Many of these are within walking distance of the Bushnell campus.
 You might also find some of the information on our Parent Resource page useful.

 The pageantry and dress of the academic procession have been inherited from the medieval universities of the 11th and 12th centuries.
 Academic life as we know it today began in the Middle Ages, first in the Church, then in the guilds.
 The teaching guild was the guild of the Master of Arts, where the Bachelor was the apprentice of the Master and the dress was the outward sign of privilege and responsibility.
 Principal features of academic dress are the gown, the cap, and the hood.
 Both Cambridge and Oxford since the 15th century have made the academic dress a matter of university control even to its minor details and have repeatedly published revised regulations.
 American universities agreed on a definite system in 1895.
 In 1932 the American Council on Education presented a revised code which, for the most part, governs the style of academic dress today.